 First of all, a brief definition of reporting is necessary.
-The word “Reporting” refers to a family of Business intelligence tools, designed to ensure the execution, publishing and distribution of activity reports in an already predetermined format.
+The word “Reporting” refers to a family of Business intelligence tools, designed to ensure the execution, publishing, and distribution of activity reports in an already predetermined format.

 Over time, large companies have acquired as much data as there are dead in Q. Tarantino’s movies.
 A mountain, so to speak.
-This is due to last decade’s legacy of massive investment in data collection: The Big Data Rush.
+This is due to the last decade’s legacy of massive investment in data collection: The Big Data Rush.

 Today, the challenge lies in the ability to use the available data.
-However, the difficulty in so doing resides in the fact that we know neither how to extract those information, nor make them actionable.
+However, the difficulty in so doing resides in the fact that we know neither how to extract that information, nor make them actionable.

-In short, reporting is quite embryonic or non-existent in majority of institutions.
-The reason of this is because, up to date, business intelligence tools have been used and addressed only to data processing expert users.
+In short, reporting is quite embryonic or non-existent in the majority of institutions.
+The reason for this is because, up to date, business intelligence tools have been used and addressed only to data processing expert users.
 In addition, there are fewer training courses on topics such as data recovery, and the workers or operational staff are often left on their own, to work things out.

 This is where this article on data visualization makes sense.
 Knowing how to adequately present information, is an important asset of offering your team, the ability to understand complex topics at one glance.
 Whether it is for performance control, communication or presentation purposes, this approach makes it possible to democratize access to data for all the members of an institution.